codebuddies/codebuddies/contributing.md

   Now, whenever you want to sync with the owner repository.
 Do the following:
   * `git fetch upstream`
-  * `git checkout master`
+  * `git checkout release`
-  * `git merge upstream/master`
+  * `git merge upstream/release`
 6. Type `meteor npm install`, and then `meteor --settings settings-development.json` in your terminal to start up the app in your browser ([http://localhost:3000](http://localhost:3000)).
   * (`meteor npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
   * Also note: if you see an error in your terminal asking you to `meteor npm install --save faker`, please run that command!
 8.Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
 If you want to work on the issue, leave a comment on it saying that you're working on it!
 9. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddies.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
-10. Type `git branch -a` to see a list of all the branches besides `master`, the default branch you're in.
+10. Type `git branch -a` to see a list of all the branches besides `release`, the default branch you're in.
 Note that if you want to switch to an already-created branch, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.
 11. Once you finish making your changes, commit and push your changes.
 12. Submit your Pull Request!
 See some tips on [how to create the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
 13. (Optional) Add yourself as a contributor, if you haven't done so already.
 Steps are listed [below](#how-do-i-add-myself-as-a-contributor).